NaturailyShopify/Naturaily-netlify/_posts/2016-10-11-ruby-on-rails-implementation-of-a-ranking-system-using-postgresql-window-functions.md

 ---
 title: >-
-  Ruby on Rails implementation of a ranking system using PostgreSQL window functions
+  Ruby on Rails Implementation of a Ranking System Using PostgreSQL Window Functions
 description: >-
   This tutorial will show you how you can easily implement tracking functionality in your Ruby on Rails project using PostgreSQL window functions.